sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/04-prepare-volumes.md

 The Arch Wiki page [Preparing the boot partition](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#Preparing_the_boot_partition_5 "Preparing the boot partition") describes this in more detail.
 The `efi` partition will be mounted to `/boot/efi`.

+Execute the following commands and replace `[device 3rd partition]` with the 3rd partition of your device e.g. `nvme0n1p3` and replace `[device 2nd partition]` with the 2nd partition of your device e.g. `nvme0n1p2`.

+The command `cryptsetup luksFormat` will prompt to enter your password to decrypt the boot partition at boot.
+Use a strong password which you can remember.

 > Be aware, GRUB boot loader uses US keyboard layout.
-Consider this for your password!

-Execute the following commands and replace `[device 3rd partition]` with the 3rd partition of your device e.g. `nvme0n1p3` and replace `[device 2nd partition]` with the 2nd partition of your device e.g. `nvme0n1p2`.
+German users should execute `loadkeys us` before running `cryptsetup` commands.

 ```
 cryptsetup luksFormat /dev/[device 3rd partition]